-With Motion Shutter the camera automatically triggers a selftimer countdown whenever it detects subject movement within an icon you specify on the monitor screen.
+With Motion Shutter the camera automatically triggers a self-timer countdown whenever it detects subject movement within an icon you specify on the monitor screen.
 This means you can control operation of the self-timer from a distance by waving your hand, so you can include yourself in the image being shot.

-- 1. Select "T" (Motion Shutter) scene (page 55). - Drag the start self-timer icon " [®] and preview icon [°] [●] [°] to the location in the image where you want movement to be detected. - Keep the two icons separate from each other.
+1. Select " (Motion Shutter) scene (page 56).

+- Drag the start self-timer icon "\\ and preview icon "\\ to the location in the image where you want movement to be detected. - Keep the two icons separate from each other.
 Whenever you move an icon to a location where it overlaps the other icon, the other icon will move out of the way automatically. - 3.
 When everything is ready, press the shutter button all the way down. - About three seconds after you press the shutter button, the camera will go into standby.
-This will cause the self-timer icon "()" to change from flashing to lit (without flashing). - 4.
-Facing the camera, move your hand or perform some other movement in the area of the start self-timer icon you positioned in step 3.
+This will cause the selftimer icon "()" to appear.

+Facing the camera, move your hand or perform some other movement in the area of the start selftimer icon you positioned in step 3.